learnk8s/learnk8s.io/_blog/why-kube/index.md

 That doesn't sound like the best way to spend your budget.

 _You should get your money back on the resources you don't use._

-_And you should put more effort in time tailoring compute capacity to your services._

 _But why are those requirements so different anyway?!_